Learning Objectives Self-Check

 Dr. Conca makes it clear that despite dire warnings of "peak oil" since the 1970s: "For every barrel of oil consumed over the past 35 years, two new barrels have been discovered."
 In other words, technology has increased the available oil despite the fact that humans have been using it at an increasing rate for over a century.
 For the past 15 or so years, fracking (and directional drilling) is the main reason that proved reserves have increased.
 He also provides some insight into the global nature of the oil industry when he notes that Saudi Arabia and other OPEC countries purposefully decreased the price of oil by refusing to cut the output of oil in an attempt to starve out American competition.
 In short, peak oil will not come any time soon, but Dr. Conca notes that: "Unfortunately, the environmental cost of unconventionals is even greater than for conventional sources."
 This is important to keep in mind, as fracked oil has the same negative impacts as fracked natural gas.

 So, how much oil is left, and how long will it last?
 Unfortunately, that is an impossible question to answer with certainty.
-In 2017 BP released its well-regarded annual Statistical Review of World Energy (this is the most recent version available as of August 2018) and determined that there is enough oil to satisfy global needs for just under 51 years, but only if we continue on our current trajectory.
+In 2019 BP released its well-regarded annual Statistical Review of World Energy and determined that there is enough oil to satisfy global needs for 50 years, but only if we continue on our current trajectory.
 (This includes the recent boom in proved reserves.)
 This is not a very long time, if you think about how important oil is to society.

 Also, keep in mind that as we approach this point of exhaustion, the price of oil - and all of the goods that depend on it, which is basically, you know, everything - will increase.
 Yet, there are people like energy reporter Jude Clemente of Forbes magazine stating that oil will basically never be economically unavailable.
 In 2016, McKinsey and Company, a highly respected global research firm, reported that the world may actually reach peak demand (not peak supply, as is usually referred to) for oil by around 2025.
 This was unheard of only a few years ago, but the combination of oil extraction technology, energy efficiency, renewable energy, and energy policy may make the era of oil over before oil becomes scarce.
 (Note that I wrote MAY, not WILL!)
 The video below from Bloomberg illustrates how this might occur.